nickng852/hodl-crypto-dashboard/README.md

 ## Getting Started

-HODL is a cryptocurrency dashboard website built with React.
+HODL is a cryptocurrency dashboard built with React.
 It is fully responsive on desktop, mobile and tablet.
 With HODL, users can view up-to-date cryptocurrency data at a glance and add specific coins to their own watchlist.
 Things that happened in crypto world could be learned with the latest news available in HODL.

 <!-- BUILD WITH -->